JeremiahKaren/35percent.github.io/_posts/2017-04-07-draft-tustin-estate-demolition-plans.md

 ![](/img/tustinlowrise.jpg)

-## New 'council homes' are privatisation
+## New 'council homes' - privatisation via the back door
 The build programme is being used both as an excuse to demolish the borough's council estates; and as an excuse to privatise public land, as the land used to build the new homes is council land.
 Often green space, but also schools, play areas a library etc.

 ![](/img/melonroad.png)